-A senior official in Papua New Guinea's health ministry is warning the government and international donors not to divert money from HIV/AIDS programmes into other areas.
+A senior official in Papua New Guinea's health ministry is warning the government and aid donors not to divert money from HIV/AIDS programmes.

-Dr Nick Dala is the manager of the national STI HIV/AIDS programme and says the government has been fully funding all HIV/AIDS commodities, including anti-retroviral therapy or 'ART'.
+Dr Nick Dala is the manager of the national STI HIV/AIDS programme and says the government has been fully funding all HIV/AIDS commodities, including anti-retroviral therapy.

-He says annual government funding is almost US$6.5 million and Australia through its aid programme contributes about $94 million.
+He says annual government funding is almost six-and-a-half million US dollars and Australia through its aid programme contributes about 94 million.

 Dr Dala says recently revised statistics have lowered incidence rates significantly but that is only because of the work and money that has gone into prevention over the past few years .